ReeceDevenney/Movie-Finder-Pro/README.md

 For this project, we created a Movie Finder Pro website using two server-side APIs (IMBd-API and Watchmode).
 Users can enter a movie title and receive recommendations of similar movies with a movie poster, basic description, and a list of streaming platforms where the movies are available.
 Users can save movie titles to their Favorites profile by using the favorite button.

-View our project on Github: https://reecedevenney.github.io/Movie-Finder-Pro/
+<a href="https://reecedevenney.github.io/Movie-Finder-Pro/">View our deployed project here.</a>

 ## Challenges